MB3hel/Arduino-Core-MSP430/REWRITE.md

 ## Core Implementation TODO List (kindof in order)

 - Chip initialization and clock configuration (focus on chips I have first then port for other chips based on energia code)
+    - Note that most launchpads have an (LF)XT1 32786Hz crystal, however on some they are not connected by default.
+On such launchpads, the external crystal is disabled by default, however it can be enabled in the Tools menu of the IDE.
+    - All boards default to a clock speed of 16MHz.
+Higher values (if supported) and lower values are available in a tools menu.
 - Delay and timing support (millis, delay, micros, delayMicros)

 <br />